 9 – Our Experience with the Service

-We must say we are extremely pleased with the service!
+We must say we are incredibly pleased with the service!
 The hostess greeting us did a great job showing us to our table right away.
 Her roaring 20’s style dress was an instant match to the overall theme of The Edison.
 Our server (Amber) came over right away and was very pleasant and eager to help.
 Her outfit was different from the hostess, with a white top and slim black dressy overalls… again matching the 20’s perfectly.
-Our drinks came out very quickly but we were slightly surprised at the length of time it took for our food to come out especially since it didn’t seem too busy.
+Our drinks came out very quickly, but we were slightly surprised at the length of time it took for our food to come out, especially since it didn’t seem too busy.
 Nothing that kept us from happily sipping on our drinks, however.
 When the food did come out, it was exceptional – worth the wait!
 And of course, the Lollipop Tree was delicious and devoured by the two of us within a few minutes.
 Amber was sweet, menu knowledgeable, and checked on us regularly… a fantastic server!

 10 – Tunnel To Enzo’s

 Last but not least, feel like you’re back in the prohibition era by checking out the Tunnel Bar knowns as Enzo’s Hideaway.
 The relation here with The Edison?
 Well, you don’t actually have to leave the restaurant to reach Enzo’s.
 Head to the restroom hall.
-Once there you’ll see a seemingly simple door that takes you right underground (under the Disney Springs walking path).
+Once there, you’ll see a seemingly simple door that takes you right underground (under the Disney Springs walking path).
 It’s a pretty impressive design and worth checking out.